erikerlandson/erikerlandson.github.com/_posts/2020-05-23-some-unit-signature-results-for-matrix-inversions.md

 This is intuitively pleasing, since these are signatures for identity matrices.

 However, the signatures off the diagonals are clearly _not_ unitless.
-Numerically, these elements are all zero, since these represent some identity matrix.
+Numerically, these off-diagonal elements are all zero, since these represent an identity matrix.
 Yet in general $$ I_n $$ has a defined and non-unitless signature!

 #### Products with Tabular Identity Matrices